Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 has a maximum capacity of 2000 mAh.
 To give an idea of how that capacity is used, our three ultrasonic sensors consume approximately 3.3V each at low current, and our two motors consume the most power during movement and recovery maneuvers.
-Running all five components simultaneously stays well within the brick's output capacity, which means we never experienced power-related failures during testing.
+Running all five components simultaneously stays well within the brick's output capacity.
+However, during early testing sessions we experienced several unexpected shutdowns mid-run, not due to hardware failure, but because we neglected to fully charge the battery before testing.
+This taught us to treat battery management as part of our testing routine, and we made it a standard practice to verify battery level on the EV3 display before every run.
+After adopting this habit, we did not experience any further power interruptions during testing.

 ### Wiring diagram